Read This First

 Prompt 2: Can societies cultivate empathy to a degree that no explicit formulation of a Golden Rule needs to be disseminated?

-The section turns on The Need for Balance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Need for Balance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are The Need for Balance, Conclusion: The Need for Balance, and There has been a long history of variants of doing to others what.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Need for Balance, Conclusion: The Need for Balance, and There has been a long history of variants of doing to others what in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Innate Empathy